+The annual power generation amount before and after NN3 operation is the sum during the peak period and off peak period.

 Information provided by EDL, regarding to the power load of the transmission lines between Laos and Thailand.

 EGAT Annual Report 2010, page 101 & Annual Report 2009, page 88, Electricity Generating Authority of Thailand.